godpeny/pages/main/src/blog-post.23.md

 \end{align*}
 $$

-## How Uniform Convergence, Union Bound and Hoeffding's inequality related in ERM.
+## How Uniform Convergence, Union Bound and Hoeffding's inequality related in ERM
 ### Questions
 The Question we want to solve is that.
  1. Can we make formal the bias and variance trade-off.